mmartins000/invalidationgame/README.md

 "We consider the scenario of an attacker trying to generate an alternate chain faster than the honest chain.
 Even if this is accomplished, it does not throw the system open to arbitrary changes, such as creating value out of thin air or taking money that never belonged to the attacker.
 Nodes are not going to accept an invalid transaction as payment, and honest nodes will never accept a block containing them.
 An attacker can only try to change one of his own transactions to take back money he recently spent." (page 7).

-"If a greedy attacker is able to assemble more CPU power than all the honest nodes, he would have to choose between using it to defraud people by stealing back his payments, or using it to generate new coins." (page 4).

-The next sentence "He ought to find it more profitable to play by the rules, such rules that favour him with more new coins than everyone else combined, than to undermine the system and the validity of his own wealth." (page 4).
+"If a greedy attacker is able to assemble more CPU power than all the honest nodes, he would have to choose between using it to defraud people by stealing back his payments, or using it to generate new coins.
+He ought to find it more profitable to play by the rules, such rules that favour him with more new coins than everyone else combined, than to undermine the system and the validity of his own wealth." (page 4).

 To learn more about Proof-of-Stake (PoS), take a look at [Decred PoS overview](https://docs.decred.org/proof-of-stake/overview/).